laurabenestan/Lobster-assigner/script-erratum.md

 We also considered the possibility that dividing the samples into a training and a hold-out or test sets (on average n = 15 each) may have resulted in biased FST values when ranking the markers due to sampling errors associated with too low sample size.

 Then **we applied a Leave-one-out (LOO) procedure described in Anderson’s (2010)**, which requires that each individual, in turn, be left out, while the entire process of locus selection and allele frequency estimation is carried out without that individual, and then that individual is assigned back to a population.

-This procedure could be done with the argument `THL = 1`.
+1) Change the method for performing assignment test: use LOO method This procedure could be done with the argument `THL = 1`.

+2) Run the following command in R
 For that purpose, we run the following command:

 ```